aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 ![Event Sourcing](/images/custom-event-sourcing.svg)

-## What is Event Sourcing?

-Event Sourcing is an architectural pattern about saving data in your applications. **Instead of storing the current state, event sourcing stores all the granular changes that would have created the system's current state.** From those changes, or events, the current state can be computed.

-At its core, event sourcing is about modeling your data as a series of "things that happened" rather than just storing the current state.
-As one of our engineering leads puts it, "an event is simply something that happened."
-These events are typically immutable and stored in an append-only log, allowing you to reconstruct the complete history of your system by replaying events in sequence.

-For example, in a banking application:

-- You deposit $50 12213 That's an event
-- You withdraw $20 12213 That's another event
-- You use your debit card for $5 12213 That's a third event

-Your current balance ($25) is derived from all these events.
-Instead of just updating a "balance" field, you're storing the complete transaction history that led to that state.

-This approach allows you to reconstruct history, audit changes, and build new features like temporal queries or event-driven integrations.

-## When to use Event Sourcing
+## Short Answer

 Use event sourcing when any of the following apply:

----

 1. **Your Domain Benefits from Auditability and History**

    If you need a complete, immutable audit trail of every change - for example, in financial systems, compliance-heavy domains, or regulated industries - event sourcing shines.
 Each event represents a domain fact that can be audited, making it easier to track down how and why your system reached its current state.

----

 2. **You have Complex Business Logic and Domain Behaviors**

    When your domain involves complex business rules that change over time or require rollback capabilities, event sourcing helps.
 You can replay event streams to debug, troubleshoot, or regenerate the current state after code changes.

----

 3. **You Need Temporal Queries and State Recreation**

    Event sourcing lets you query "what was the state at time T?" or "how did a particular change happen?"
 This capability is very hard to support in a traditional CRUD database schema.

----

 4. **Integration via Event-Driven Architecture**

    Event sourcing naturally fits with event-driven architectures, where different subsystems react asynchronously to events.
 If your system is made of multiple components that need to stay loosely coupled and react independently to changes, event sourcing gives you a clean foundation.

----

 5. **You Can Handle Increased Complexity in Infrastructure**

    Event sourcing requires managing event storage, snapshots (for performance in rebuilding state), event versioning, and eventual consistency issues.
 If your team and infrastructure are ready for this complexity, event sourcing can pay off.
 If not, the operational overhead might outweigh the benefits.

+## What is Event Sourcing?

+Event Sourcing is a data storage pattern. **Instead of storing only the current state, it records every individual change as an event.** These events, when combined, represent the current state.
+The current state can be reconstructed by processing all recorded events.

+At its core, event sourcing is about modeling your data as a series of "things that happened" rather than just storing the current state.
+As one of our engineering leads puts it,

+> "An event is simply something that happened." -- Kurtis

+These events are typically immutable and stored in an append-only log, allowing you to reconstruct the complete history of your system by replaying events in sequence.

+For example, in a banking application:

+- You deposit $50 - That's an event
+- You withdraw $20 - That's another event
+- You use your debit card for $5 - That's a third event

+Your current balance ($25) is derived from all these events.
+Instead of just updating a "balance" field, you're storing the complete transaction history that led to that state.

+This approach allows you to reconstruct history, audit changes, and build new features like temporal queries or event-driven integrations.

 ---

-## Key Differences Highlighted
+## Key Differences

-Let's examine what makes event sourcing fundamentally different from traditional state storage:
+Between event sourcing and traditional storage

 | Aspect                 | Traditional State Storage     | Event Sourcing                    |
 |------------------------|-------------------------------|---------------------------------|